xbghc/MateChat/docs/en-US/use-guide/theme.md

 Currently, MateChat custom theme is implemented based on DevUI Theme.
 DevUI Theme is a framework-agnostic universal theme customization solution provided by `DevUI`, with rich built-in themes and support for custom themes.

+We no longer include pnpm-lock files in PRs

 **DevUI Theme** provides 5 built-in themes:

 - Infinity Theme `infinityTheme` (default theme)